ogallagher/omino/readme.md

 **_Another one?
 You must be joking.
 Haven't you ever heard of [Esperanto](https://en.wikipedia.org/wiki/Esperanto)?
 Or Ido?
 Interlingua?
 Novial?
 Volapuk?
 Kotava?
 Toki Pona?
 Et Cetera?_**

 Yes, another one.
 Admittedly, I understand it's a long shot to expect much from another attempt at inventing a universal second language after so many have already been attempted, with a language like Esperanto steadily gaining true international use and relevance.

-However, there are some considerable drawbacks to the existing constructed languages I've seen so far that I hope Omino can address.
+However, there are some drawbacks to the existing constructed languages I've seen so far that I hope Omino can address.
 So even if it doesn't advance to the major leagues itself, perhaps the principles espoused, and approaches used to achieve them, can inform existing more successful auxiliary languages of possible improvements.

 Realistically, it'll probably just pose an interesting thought experiment, which isn't such a bad thing either.

 ## Principles

 **intuitive** The grammar and meanings are intuitive.
-Omino relies heavily on the theory of [phonosematics](#inherent-meanings-of-letters) for the derivation of words.
+Omino relies heavily on the theory of [phonosemantics](#inherent-meanings-of-letters) for the derivation of words.

 **simple** Simplify whenever possible.